 People who are not able to access funding via CTP insurance rely on their own assets, taxpayer-funded healthcare and support services, and family members and friends.

 The National Injury Insurance Scheme Queensland provides necessary and reasonable treatment, care and support including:

 - Medical and pharmaceutical treatment (e.g. doctor’s appointments, medication)

 - Dental treatment

 - Rehabilitation (e.g. physiotherapy, occupational therapy, speech therapy)

 - Attendant care and support services (e.g. personal care and domestic services)

 - Home and transport modifications (e.g. ramps or bathroom rails).

-Queenslanders will pay for the Scheme via a levy in conjunction with their Compulsory Third Party (CTP) premium and registration.
+Queenslanders pay for the Scheme via a levy in conjunction with their Compulsory Third Party (CTP) premium and registration.

 Individuals can calculate the cost of their CTP premium, including the NIISQ levy, at the MAIC website .